tbttin/notes/markdowns/commonmark-spec-0.30.md

   + Code blocks

-- Some blocks like *block quotes* and *list items* can contain other blocks (container blocks).
+- Some blocks like *block quote*s and *list item*s can contain other blocks.

-- Others like `headings` and `paragraphs` contain `inline` content-text, links, emphasized text, images, code spans, and so on.
+- Others like *heading*s and *paragraph*s contain *inline* content: text, links, emphasized text, images, code spans, and so on.

 ## Precedence

 - **Blocks > inlines** - indicators of block structures always take precedence over indicators of inline structures.

   So the following example is a list of two items:

   ```markdown
   - `one